jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ### Disable AppAPI
 Disable the AppAPI by clicking on your profile -> Apps and then disable the AppAPI app.

+### Enable Two-Factor TOTP Provider
+While you are at it, I recommend you enable Two-Factor TOTP Provider for 2FA.

 Congrats!
 You should no have no warnings in the admin center and a perfect score on scan.nextcloud.com.